 Koen Ponnet is a social psychologist who conducts research in the field of (media)psychology, sociology and communication studies.
-He is an assistant professor at Ghent University (UGent) and University of Antwerp (UA).
+He is an associate professor at University of Antwerp (UA), and works also at Ghent University (UGent).
 He teaches six courses, amongst others General and Social Psychology, Mediapsychology and sociology, Introduction in Communication Scientific Research, and Quantitative techniques.
 He is associated with the research group Media, ICT, and Interpersonal Relations in Organisations and Society (UA), the research group Media, Innovation and Communication Technologies (UGent), and the Herman Deleeck Center for Social Policy (UA).

 After obtaining his PhD in Psychology (UGent) in 2004, he worked several years in a non-academic environment.
-In 2009, he returned to the academic world and started to examine the determinants of online and offline health and risk behaviors of adolescents and adults (e.g. sexting, online self-disclosure, depressive symptoms, drug use, unsafe and unsecure behavior, attitudinal changes) and its association with online and offline social capital.
+In 2009, he returned to the academic world and started to examine the determinants of online and offline health and risk behaviors of adolescents and adults (e.g. sexting, online self-disclosure, depressive symptoms, drug use, unsafe and unsecure behavior, attitudinal changes).
 In his research, Ponnet also pays attention to the situation of vulnerable groups, like those who are at risk of poverty or employees under poor working conditions.
 He co-operated in many national and international data collection projects, and has extensive expertise in developing questionnaires and research designs (e.g. http://www.researchprotocols.org/2014/1/e1/).
-Ponnet is (co)author of more than 60 WOS-indexed articles.
+Ponnet is (co)author of more than 65 WOS-indexed articles.
 Additionally, he wrote several VABB-SHW articles, books and book chapters as author or (co-)editor.

-Koen Ponnet (co-)supervises the following researchers: Joris Van Ouytsel (UA), Brahim Zarouali (UA), Sara De Bruyn (UA), Karolien van Nunen (UA), Marlies Sas (UA), Lies De Kimpe (UA), Kim Van Hoorde (UA), dr. Katrien Symons (UGENT), Jonas De Meulenaere (UGENT) and Sarah Anrijs (UGENT)
+Koen Ponnet (co-)supervises the following researchers: Joris Van Ouytsel (UA), Brahim Zarouali (UA), Sara De Bruyn (UA), Karolien van Nunen (UA), Marlies Sas (UA), Lies De Kimpe (UA), Robert Tholen (UA), dr. Katrien Symons (UGENT), Jonas De Meulenaere (UGENT) and Sarah Anrijs (UGENT).

 Father of three sons: Jef (°2006), Joppe (°2008) and Guust (°2015).